Updated August 21, 2023.

 The PresidiGo Shuttle is a free transportation service provided by the Presidio Trust, a federal agency associated with the National Park System.

-They have three shuttle routes:
+They have two shuttle routes:

 For more info, see PresidiGo schedules with live bus maps for the three routes.

 There are over 40 stops inside the Presidio, formerly an army base, now a part of the National Park system with lots of things to do and see.
 See Presidio for more info.